MusEl-ConsAq/GRDM-CODM05_II-COME04/docs/sezioni/02-SEZIONE.md

 > "various suitable objects (toothpicks, matches, slinkies, piano wires, feathers, etc.) are inserted in the cartridges.
 Both the microphones and cartridges are connected to amplifiers that go to loud-speakers, **the majority of the sounds produced being small and requiring amplification in order to be heard**..."[@chadabe1997, 81-82]

-Gordon Mumma osserva che l'approccio di Cage fu "profetico":
+L'uso dell'amplificazione da parte di Cage fu "prophetic".
+Come spiega Mumma:

-> "instead of amplifying sounds that were simply not quite loud enough, **he magnified micro-sounds that were practically inaudible without amplification, revealing a whole new world of sound resources**."[@mumma2015, 170]
+> "Cage's use of amplification was prophetic because it was a special sense of **magnification**.
+That is, instead of amplifying sounds that were simply not quite loud enough, he **magnified micro-sounds** that **without amplification** were practically inaudible.
+Electronically magnified, these micro-sounds revealed **a whole new world of sound resources**."[@mumma1975, 296]

 Nicolas Collins sottolinea come questa scelta estetica rappresentasse un'alternativa radicale agli studi europei: